 Benefits of hiring people with disabilities

-19% of the UK population and nearly seven million people of working age are registered as disabled, but only around 50% of those are working compared to 80% of non-disabled people of working age.
-However, many of these are actively seeking work in order to pursue a fulfilling career.
+The percentage of people who are registered as disabled in the UK is around 19% of the UK population.
+Equalling nearly seven million people of working age.
+Around 50% of those are working compared to 80% of non-disabled people of working age.
+Many are actively seeking work in order to pursue a fulfilling career.

-Clearly, those businesses that don’t adopt an inclusive approach when it comes to recruiting could risk falling foul of the law.
-But by actively encouraging applications for people with disabilities, employers are accessing a much wider pool from which to source the best talent for their businesses.
+Businesses that don’t adopt an inclusive approach when recruiting could risk falling foul of the law.
+By actively encouraging applications for people with disabilities, employers are accessing a much wider pool.
+Ultimately opening doors to help source the best talent for their businesses.
 People with disabilities can add considerable value to a business as they can be more motivated than those without a disability and can even increase loyalty and morale across the company, lowering staff turnover, which in turn can lead to decreased recruitment and training costs.

 Furthermore, in the UK, employers can be financially incentivised as part of the Access to Work scheme.
 This initiative provides funding for the necessary adaptations to the workplace, as well as assistance from support workers.
 By providing this adaptability for workers, employers can gain even more productivity right across their organisations.

 A changing mindset and government legislation are making a difference.
 More and more employers are making the necessary adaptations to the workplace in order to hire workers with disabilities.
 Support schemes mean that many employers are finding the financial effects of making changes for disabled workers as cost-neutral.

 But new technology is helping too.
 Assistive technologies and artificial intelligence (AI) is allowing employers to meet their statutory obligations in a cost-effective way, improving the working lives and productivity of employees with disabilities while creating a more diverse and inclusive workplace for the whole workforce.
 These assistive technologies include predictive text, speech-to-text transcriptions, as well as voice and visual recognition tools.

 Big businesses are driving change